Applevinothini/Integrated-Smart-Mobility-and-Building-Management-System-/README.md

 This project is licensed under the MIT License.

 👨‍💻 Author:
-Developed by [SUBHIKSHA S] – for smart infrastructure automation and IoT learning.
+Developed by [R Vinothini] – for smart infrastructure automation and IoT learning.

 🌐 Acknowledgments:
 Wokwi